 To be considered for the Presidential Scholarship, Meritorious Scholarship or a teaching assistanceship, your application must be completed by December 15.

 The Data Science program is an interdisciplinary program that draws on courses in Computer Science, Mathematics and Statistics.
 As part of this cross-disciplinary exposure, Data Science students have access to the following laboratories and opportunities:

 - The Applied Algorithms Laboratory

 Note: no GRE Required.

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Data Science program is not different.
 To ensure that you start your application on the right foot, please review the admissions requirements for the Data Science program.
-This includes any additional deadlines that the Norm Asbjornson College of Engineering may have aside from the Graduate School, which does practice rolling admissions.
+TThis includes any deadlines that the Department of Mathematical Sciences may have.